driusan/gosh/Prompts.md

 sh.. except we can't, because the `$` gets treated as an environment variable by our parser before it gets to "set".

-We can start by using the standard Go `os.Expandenv` function in our replacement instead of our naive loop that just replaced any tokens that start with '$' with the environment variable.
+We can start by using the standard Go `os.ExpandEnv` function in our replacement instead of our naive loop that just replaced any tokens that start with '$' with the environment variable.
 This will also have the benefit of making our parser a little more standard, and allowing us to use environment variables inside of tokens, such as `$GOPATH/bin` too.

 ### "Replace environment variables in command"
 ```go